emqx/blog/en/202507/mqtt-vs-websocket.md

 WebSocket is a protocol that enables full-duplex communication over a single TCP connection.
 It starts with an HTTP handshake that upgrades the connection from HTTP to WebSocket, allowing continuous two-way data flow without the overhead of repeatedly establishing connections.

+Today, it is also widely used in scenarios such as streaming gateways, API streaming, and AI inference streaming pipelines.

 **How WebSocket Works**

 WebSocket begins with a handshake.
-The client requests an upgrade to WebSocket from HTTP, which, upon server approval, establishes a persistent TCP channel.
-This eliminates the latency in HTTP connection cycles, enabling instant data exchange.
+In the classic model, the client requests an upgrade from HTTP/1.1 to WebSocket.
+In modern stacks, WebSocket can also run over HTTP/2 and HTTP/3 (RFC 8441 and RFC 9220).
+Once established, it provides a persistent bidirectional channel for low-latency data exchange.

 #### Key Features of WebSocket